orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
 - something that says X isn't tracked by ocelot (ADD THIS CHECK TO ALL COMMANDS SO THAT BEHAVIOR IS CONSISTENT)
 - something to take care of removing dead docker containers + images from werker's host (this shit builds up fast)
-- add ability to specify if you want all branches built
 - add optional to specify working directory inside of ocelot.yml
 - `ocelot watch` - create a new webhook
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook